Episode 14

 The baby first registers the noise and finds it appealing.
 The baby then has to organize its body to turn towards the sound of the mother.

 Next the baby has to physically turn their body, which involves coordinated movement in order to turn efficiently.
-Lastly, the baby has to scan the room to locate his mother.
+Lastly, the baby has to scan the room to locate their mother.

-If you think about this in terms of a toddler – perhaps (s)he hears a very loud, undesirable noise such as a siren.
-He has to register the loud nose and recognize that he does not like it.
+If you think about this in terms of a toddler – perhaps they hear a very loud, undesirable noise such as a siren.
+They have to register the loud noise and recognize that they do not like it.

-Next, he must plan to cover his ears and run out of the room.
+Next, they must plan to cover their ears and run out of the room.

-Last, he has to physically take his hands to cover his ears and move efficiently and coordinated to exit the loud room.
+Last, they have to physically take their hands to cover their ears and move efficiently and coordinated to exit the loud room.

 So what do we do to target motor planning?